pytagus/SimpleCodeEditor/README.md

 Customization
 The editor allows for basic syntax highlighting customization through the highlight_patterns method.
 Modify patterns here to adjust syntax highlighting to fit your needs.

+## Compiling
+The Simple Code Editor is not only user-friendly but also developer-friendly.
+Compiling it into a standalone executable is straightforward with PyInstaller, making distribution and deployment effortless.
+Simply run pyinstaller --onefile codeeditor.py from your terminal, and PyInstaller will generate a single executable file for your platform.
+This process encapsulates all the necessary dependencies, allowing the editor to be used on any compatible system without requiring Python to be installed.
+Additionally, for those who prefer working directly with the script, running the editor is as simple as executing python codeeditor.py in your command line.
+This flexibility ensures that whether you're looking to share your tool with others or just need a quick and lightweight code editor for personal use, the Simple Code Editor meets your needs with ease.

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.